 Appeals Court Rules Trump's Accountants Must Turn Over Tax Records

 President Trump has lost another legal fight in his efforts to keep his tax returns private.
-The 2nd U.S. Circuit Court of Appeals ruled Monday that Trump's accounting firm must turn over his tax returns to Manhattan District Attorney Cyrus Vance Jr.
+The 2nd U.S. Circuit Court of Appeals ruled Monday that Trump's accounting firm must turn over the returns to Manhattan District Attorney Cyrus Vance Jr.

 The president will appeal the ruling to the Supreme Court, said Jay Sekulow, one of Trump's outside attorneys.